 What is the Theory of Constraints

-While planning any important task, most of us do not consider non-critical activities that might introduce a risk to our task.
+While planning any important task, most of us do not consider non-critical activities that might introduce a risk to our task, within Project Management.
 This issue becomes very relevant in case of projects with tight schedules.
 Theory of Constraints (TOC) was developed by Eliyahu Goldratt in the 1980s and it is considered to be an improvement to CPM.

 Theory of Constraints is a business philosophy which tries to strive towards the ultimate objective of a system by understanding the underlying cause, effect dependency and variation of the system.
 This theory can be applied to both for-profit and not-for-profit organizations and Eliyahu Goldratt claims that the theory of constraints can resolve some permanent problems of organizations.

 A constraint is anything that limits the organization from achieving its goal.
 The Theory of Constraints provides a practical framework for organizations with a focused approach and tries to resolve conflicts between local operating level decisions and global company goals.

 As per Theory of Constraint, it is difficult for a system to be better than its weakest part and the improvement of a project and its schedule requires identification and migration of this constraint.
 In other words, processes or organizations are always vulnerable because a weakest part or person can damage or at least adversely affect the output.
 Of course, there should be a specifically defined goal before applying TOC.